Jeffrey-Ede/One-Shot/README.md

   <img src="single_examples_refined-2.png">
 </p>

-Phases output by a neural network for input amplitudes are similar to true phases for In1.7K2Se8Sn2.28 wavefunctions.
+Figure: phases output by a neural network for input amplitudes are similar to true phases for In1.7K2Se8Sn2.28 wavefunctions.

 # Noteable Files